 Ref Core knowledge to be assessed Method of assessment K1 Paradigms, theories and models that underpin effective adult learning, group behaviour and learning culture, for example behaviourism, cognitivism, constructivism, neuroscience.
-WBP К2 Legislation and policies that influence learning design and delivery LJP К3 The merits of different learning delivery channels to select an appropriate face-to-face, blended or digital solution LJP K4 The latest learning practice, trends and emerging thinking.
-Current research and appropriate application of best practice/best fit solutions.
-LJP K5 Positively incorporating diversity and inclusion into L&D interventions and processes.
+WBP K2 Legislation and policies that influence learning design and delivery.
+LJP К3 The merits of different learning delivery channels to select an appropriate face-to-face, blended or digital solution.
+LJP K4 The latest learning practice, trends and emerging thinking.
+Current research and appropriate application of best practice and best fit solutions. ПЬ К5 Positively incorporating diversity and inclusion into learning and development interventions and processes.
 Researching and applying current best practice in this area.
+WBP К6 Change management methodologies and the principles of project management.
 WBP